Govt keen on Tesla manufacturing in India: NITI Aayog's Amitabh Kant

 Responding to a question about availability of Tesla vehicles in India during BT Budget Roundtable 2022, Kant said that the present policy allows the company to come in and there is no hindrance to its entry in India.

 "...but what the government is keen on is that whatever we do, it should be linked to manufacturing in India.
 That's what China had done.
-So we are saying that do 'Make in India' of Tesla, we will be very happy to assist and provide and support you with everything," Kant said, adding that the government is keen on the Elon Musk-led company manufacturing in the country.
+So we are saying that do 'Make in India' of Tesla, we will be very happy to assist and provide and support you with everything," Kant said.

+While the Elon Musk-led company has been calling for cuts in customs duties in India for its vehicles, the government has refused to do so.

+Kant said there are two rates of duties in the country -- one at 110 per cent for luxury vehicles and the other is about 60 per cent for cars which are assembled in India.

 (More details to follow)